How much does a Switchblade cost?

 How do you land the Switchblade?

-The Switchblade will land much like a high-performance prop plane or very light jet, like the Cirrus Vision Jet.
-You set the approach and just fly it on the runway, with no need to flare.
-This is much safer because you don’t have to get below the speeds at which a plane is no longer capable of flight (stall speed), which is required for landing most other small aircraft.
+The Switchblade is anticipated to land much like a high-performance prop plane or very light jet, like the Cirrus Vision Jet.
+You set the approach and just fly it on the runway.
+This is much safer because you don’t have to get very close to the speeds at which a plane is no longer capable of flight (stall speed), which is required for landing most other small aircraft.
+More detailed and up-to-date information will be included in the Pilot Operating Handbook after test flights have been completed.

 What fuel is used?